Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Methodology

 with $\hat{r}_i(t)$ being,

-being the complex phasor locations mapped to a unit circle (necessitated by the periodic boundary conditions).
+the complex phasor locations mapped to a unit circle (necessitated by the periodic boundary conditions).
 The transformation Eqs.~(\ref{eq:gc}, \ref{eq:gc2}) constitute the regularization of the topological defects in $\phi_i$, which become physical flow vortices in $\mathbf{r}_i$.

 The correlation wavenumber of the local mean field is $k_c=2\pi/\sigma$, or simply $2\pi$ with normalized units, establishing a natural scale separation that marks the transition between the microscopic active bath ($k > k_c$) and the macroscopic hydrodynamic limit ($k < k_c$), with $k$ being the normalized wavenumber.
 The RFE operator effectively acts as a low-pass filter with cut-off $k_c$.
+The kernel size $\sigma$ is thus a dynamical control parameter in its own right, setting the interaction range in Eq.~(\ref{eq:kernel}), the RFE averaging time $\tau$, and the cutoff $k_c$; Appendix~\ref{app:robustness} tests the robustness of the reported phase behaviour against variations in $\sigma$ at fixed $P(\omega)$.

-\subparagraph{Theoretical foundation}
+\subsection{Theoretical foundation}

-To bridge the discrete dynamics and the continuum fluid, we present, in the Supplementary Materials, a rigorous derivation proving that the dynamics produced by the model equations (Eqs.~\ref{eq:kernel}--\ref{eq:gc2}) are isomorphic to shallow water hydrodynamics with topography.
+To bridge the discrete dynamics and the continuum fluid, we present, in Appendix~\ref{app:hydro}, a lengthy derivation allowing us to assert with some confidence that the dynamics produced by the model equations (Eqs.~\ref{eq:kernel}--\ref{eq:gc2}) converge to an effective hydrodynamic limit described by shallow water hydrodynamics with topography.
 A brief summary follows.

 By decomposing the particle velocity into a mean flow with fluctuations, we find that the macroscopic velocity $\mathbf{u}$ is governed by the mean phase gradient $\nabla \Psi$ scaled by the local order parameter $R$: $\mathbf{u} \sim R \nabla \Psi$.
-While we derive a set of constraining equations that are isomorphic to shallow water hydrodynamics, there are striking differences: the effective inertial mass in our model scales with order, $\lambda = R^2$, a relationship strictly predicted by the macroscopic \textit{phase stiffness} of the agent dynamics as a motile, disordered Josephson array \cite{ivarsen_information_2025} (see Supplementary Material, Eq.~\ref{eq:inertia3}).
-Moreover, we identify the active enthalpy $h_{\text{eff}}=v_0^2R^2/2$, which implies a sound speed $c_s \propto R$.
-Since the flow velocity $\mathbf{u}$ scales \textit{identically}, the system is locked into a global supersonic state ($M\approx\sqrt{2}$).
-Consequently, defect cores are shielded by sonic horizons, preventing radiative decay and enforcing strict conservation of topological charge.
-In the Adler formalism derived by Ref.~\cite{ivarsen_information_2025}, these cores correspond to agents that are \textit{continuously phase-slipping}, unable to sustain a phase supercurrent.
+While we derive a set of constraining equations that are structurally equivalent to shallow water hydrodynamics, there are striking differences: the effective inertial mass in our model scales with local order, $\lambda = R^2$, a relationship strictly predicted by the macroscopic \textit{phase stiffness} of the agent dynamics as a motile, disordered Josephson array \cite{ivarsenPolarChiralActive2026} (Eq.~\ref{eq:inertia3}).
+In other words, the renormalised fluid exhibits an effective mass constituted by the phase stiffness of the synchronised oscillators.